 });

-Apify limits how many actors you can make public per day (currently around 5).
-If you have built a batch of 20 actors, it takes four days to publish them all.
-We did not plan for this initially and ended up with actors sitting unpublished for weeks.
+Apify caps how many actors you can make public per day — around 5 in my experience.
+If you've built a batch of 20 actors, that's four days minimum to get them all live.

 async function publishBatch(limit = 5) {